FAB1150/ESP32_fan_control/README.md

 Follow this image for reference:
 ![Breadboard][img1]

+* note that in this image the bottom rail in the breadboard has 12V, and the top rail is 5V.
+Don't mix them up!
 * By default, the fan PWM output (green wire) is on pin GPIO35, and the thermistor input (brown wire) is on pin GPIO25.
 * The pull-down resistor (connected to the green wire) isn't strictly necessary, but if you don't use it some fans might misbehave
 * The 100KΩ resistor goes between 3V and the thermistor, as in this image: